jumboduck/CV-Builder/README.md

 -   Javascript
 -   [JQuery](https://jquery.com/)
 -   [JQuery UI](https://jqueryui.com/): for effects on the page and the sortable function
--   JQuery UI Touch Punch: to make JQuery UI sortable function touch device friendly
+-   JQuery UI Touch Punch: to make JQuery UI's sortable function touch device friendly
 -   [html2pdf.js](https://github.com/eKoopmans/html2pdf.js): relies on HTML2canvas and jsPDF to convert the CV to a PDF file
 -   [anchorme.js](https://alexcorvi.github.io/anchorme.js/): dynamically finds urls and email addresses on the CV and converts them to anchor tags